dgaydukov/cert-aws/sa/files/sa.md

 * by default opsWorks automatically install latest updates during setup, but after instance is running you have to install it yourself.
 You have 2 choices:
     * create & start new instance (it would already have all latest updates), delete old instance
     * for linux you can run `Update Dependencies` which would install latest security patches & update dependencies
+Troubleshooting:
+* You can't manage previously managed ec2 and getting: `Aws::CharlieInstanceService::Errors::UnrecognizedClientException - The security token included in the request is invalid.`.
+There are 3 possible reasons:
+    * iam user/role associated with ec2 was removed
+    * edit volume while instance was stopped
+    * add ec2 to elb outside of opsworks - in this case opsworks consider such instance as unknown and delete

 ###### SWF
 Simple Workflow Service - coordinate work (tasks) across distributed apps.
 With SWF you don't need to use messaging system, cause tasks works as messages.